awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 # AppStream 2\.0 Client Application for Windows<a name="client-application-windows-user"></a>

-The following information will help you get started with using the AppStream 2\.0 client for Windows to connect to AppStream 2\.0 and stream applications\.
+The following information helps you use the AppStream 2\.0 client for Windows to connect to AppStream 2\.0 and stream applications\.

 **Topics**
 + [Features](#client-application-windows-features-user)